PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 <img src="ReadMe\media\image2.png" style="width:5.2949in;height:1.30519in" />

-Once you have configure a **powerBiReportAura** component with a workspace ID and Report ID, these two configuration valued will be passed as parameters when the component calls **getEmbeddingDataForReport**.
-The **PowerBiEmbedManager** class responds to a call to **getEmbeddingDataForReport** by returning the embedding data and the embed token which will be used to embed a report in the browser.
+Once you have configured a **powerBiReportAura** component instance with a workspace ID and Report ID, these two configuration valued will be passed as parameters when the component calls **getEmbeddingDataForReport**.
+The **PowerBiEmbedManager** class responds to this remote function call by returning the embedding data and the embed token which will be used to embed a report in the browser.

 <img src="ReadMe\media\image3.png" style="width:4.83117in;height:1.24941in" />

-Once the call to **getEmbeddingDataForReport** returns back to the browser, the **powerBiReportAura** component has the embedding data and the embed token required to embed a report.
-In a final step, the **powerBiReportAura** component executes JavaScript code in the browser using the [**Power BI JavaScript API**](https://docs.microsoft.com/en-us/javascript/api/overview/powerbi/overview) complete the report embedding process.
+Once the **powerBiReportAura** component has successfully called **getEmbeddingDataForReport**, it has the embedding data and the embed token it needs to embed a report on the hosting web page.
+In a final step, the **powerBiReportAura** component executes JavaScript code in the browser and uses the [**Power BI JavaScript API**](https://docs.microsoft.com/en-us/javascript/api/overview/powerbi/overview) to implement the report embedding process.

 <img src="ReadMe\media\image4.png" style="width:5.14935in;height:1.34329in" />

-When a Power BI report is embedded on a Lightning application page, it establishes a direct connection back to the Power BI Service.
-As users begin to interact with the report by setting filters and adjusting slicers, these user actions result in direct calls to the Power BI Service.
+When a Power BI report is embedded on a Web page such as a Lightning application page, it establishes a direct connection back to the Power BI Service.
+Once the report has loaded, the user can begin to interact with it by setting filters and navigating between pages.
+As users interact with the report, these interactions are handled by direct communications between the report and the Power BI Service.

 <img src="ReadMe\media\image5.png" style="width:5.1039in;height:1.75628in" />

-## Setting Up This Sample Project
+## Setting Up This Sample in a Salesforce Development Environment

 In order to setup and run this sample, you need to install the following software.